SamiAther08/Python_Linear_Regression/README.md

 # Python_Linear_Regression
-Python script for linear regression on data extracted from a Word file.
-Utilizes docx2txt for text extraction and sklearn for regression.
-Extracts data in 'x,y' format from the Word file, performs linear regression, and predicts values for new data points
+This repository contains a Python script that extracts data from a Word file and performs linear regression on the extracted data.
+The script utilizes the docx library for reading the Word file, numpy for data manipulation, sklearn for linear regression, and matplotlib for data visualization.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgements
+docx
+NumPy
+scikit-learn
+Matplotlib